Arpitpandey992/Asciify-Videos/README.md

 |  Numpy |     `pip install numpy`     |

 * After installing the necessary libraries, just clone the repo and open a terminal in the root directory of this repository.
-* Now, just write `python "path to the video file"` without the quotes.
+* The program accepts arguments as `python ascii.py [FilePath, FileType, Resolution, FrameSkip, Background Color]` where :\
+* FileType = "-v" for video and "-i" for image.\
+* Resolution is the width of the output, height will be scaled accordingly. set it as -1 to keep same dimensions.
+* FrameSkip is the amount of frames to skip in case selected FileType is video, set it randomly for image.\
+A value of 2 will half the output frame rate.
+* Background is either "black" or "white"
+* For example write `python ascii.py "data/Videos/NootNoot2D.webm" -v 1280 2` to process the video file, at 1280x720 resolution (16:9), 15 fps (30/2) and black background (default option if no argument is given).
+* Default arguments are `["data/Videos/Video_Sample.mp4", "-v", -1, 1, "black"]`
-* It will take a while, depending on the resolution of the video and number of frames, since optimization wasn't the priority yet.
+* Video processing especially will take a while, depending on the resolution of the video and number of frames, since optimization wasn't the priority yet.
+Images should render fairly quickly.

 ## Demo and Results
+### Demo

 ### Results
-These results are obtained after allowing the program to run for a decent amount of time, hence they are not obtained in real time.
+These results are obtained after allowing the program to run for a significant amount of time, hence they are not obtained in real time.

 https://user-images.githubusercontent.com/101496881/174437541-c6fc9890-94db-42d2-820f-b6ace8a5521f.mp4